yash04747/docs/docs/configuration/fields/required.md

 ## Nesting

-As of Redux 3.2.0 nested requireds fully function.
 If any parent is hidden or doesn't match the value, all children are hidden and all CSS output from those children is hidden as well.

 ## CSS Output
 CSS output to both the head and compiler is removed from each field if the required value(s) is/are not met.
 You can, however, override this on a per-field basis by setting `'force_output' => true` for each field you want CSS to still be output with.
 This way you can nest a field under another, and still have it output to the dynamic CSS.